Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

     Assert.Equal("Attempted to divide by zero.", exception.Message);
 }
 ```

-- [x] Regardless of exception being thrown the `Arrange`, `Act`, and the `Assert` sections are separated and remains the same like before
+- [x] Regardless of the exception being thrown the `Arrange`, `Act`, and the `Assert` sections are separated and remain
+  the same
-- [x] Extension methods such as `ArrangeData` has been provided, so an object can be readily available as an `Arrange` section
+- [x] Extension methods such as `ArrangeData` are been provided, so an object can be lifted into an `Arrange` section
-- [x] By using the function chaining pattern, can easily add more assertions to the test (this can be done for `Arrange` sections as well)
+- [x] By using the function chaining pattern, you can easily add more assertions to the test (this can be done
+  for `Arrange`, and `Act` sections as well)

 Well enough with the math tests, let's move on to something more interesting! :tada: :heart:

 ## System Under Test :tada:

 It's a simple task management API, where you can perform,

-- [x] Add task
+- [x] Adding a task
-- [x] Get all tasks
+- [x] Getting all tasks
-- [x] Get task by id
+- [x] Getting a task by id

-To keep things simple enough, we are using entity framework's in-memory database for data operations.
+To keep things simple, we are using entity framework's in-memory database for the data operations.

-To make things interesting `distributed caching` has been introduced when getting all tasks,
+And to make things interesting we are adding `distributed caching` when getting all tasks,
-and an `endpoint filter` has been included for validation when adding a task.
+and an `endpoint filter` for validation when adding a task.

-### Add Task
+### Adding a Task

 We will include an `endpoint filter` to perform validation on the input request.